 3. CoffeeCup Free HTML Editor

-Ideal for hand-coding a website, Free HTML Editor is packed with time-saving extras
+Ideal for hand-coding, Free HTML Editor is packed with time-saving extras

 CoffeeCup Free HTML Editor is one of a dying breed of web building programs that don't use a CMS (content management system).
 While not in the same league as the likes of Adobe Dreamweaver, Free HTML Editor packs quite a professional punch.
 With split screen code/preview views, it's possible to see the effect the changes you make have straight away.